“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Parents and leaders strive to be good examples to the youth.
-They mentor children in their efforts to become more like Jesus Christ.
+They mentor youth in their efforts to become more like Jesus Christ.
 The Children and Youth program can help in these efforts (see ChildrenandYouth.ChurchofJesusChrist.org).

 Young Women leaders and class presidencies encourage young women and their families to learn the gospel at home.
 Leaders study the gospel and share with the young women what they learn.
 They invite class members to share at church what they are learning at home.